 Didn't receive an email?
 Resend

-This listing has the most popular offer available in Colombia
+This listing has one of the 10 most popular offers available in Colombia

 Join Adrenaline Addicts in this four days' trip along the northern coast of Colombia on Honda XR150 motorcycle!
 With the total of 19 hours of riding time, this tour will surely pump your adrenaline.
 Also, you can enjoy the breathtaking diversity of Colombia's north such as its jungles, deserts, beaches, and mountains.
 There will also be an excursion by foot into the end of Tayrona Park and Los Naranjos beach and you will be rewarded with a white sand beach, very rarely with anybody else around.

 Your accommodation will be shared dorms (four to eight beds) or you can choose to upgrade to private twin share or double / queen rooms.